 I should also remind you that if a woman desires to objectify herself, she has that right.

-“Prevent?”
+“Forewarn?”
 I ask, pursing my lips around the word.
-“Do you say I have that authority here, Brunhild?
+“Am I the only soul with sight and power?
 Does your inn lie under my thumb like a blood speckle, smeared?”

 “That has no sense,” Sigrid says.
 “Witches are assuredly women of shadow.”
 She glances between us. “… aren’t we?”

 “Yet we do you a disservice,” I say, approaching the wagon-driver.
-It needs no elder insight nor unspoken talent to know his terror.
-He writes it into every taut line on his youthful face.
-Though I am a tall woman, he stands taller than I by a good ten centimeters, with a burly build and just a bit of belly.
+It needs no elder insight nor unspoken talent to know his bemusement.
+He writes it into every crease and quirk on his youthful face.
+Though I am a tall woman, he stands taller than I by a good ten centimeters, with a burly build and a healthy bit of belly.

 Yes.
 Yes, I like what I see.

-A low bow lets me swoop closer, and as I rise I take one sweat-pallid hand.
+A low bow lets me swoop closer, and as I rise I take one heated hand.
 “You drift far from home and hearth.
-Tell me, young voyager, what terrifies you about us?”
+Tell me, young voyager, do we beguile you?”

 “Leave the lie called salvation with gods and the heirs to the Enemy,” I answer, before returning my gaze to the wagon-driver.
 “I desire only to know whether it’s a lie you believe you need.
+Or would you embrace indulgence for your truth, as far realms and outer ways embrace the deepest seeker?
 Your name, sir?”

-“Er…” his terror loosens.
-His eyes flick about the room less, and linger longer on me.
+“Er…” his bemusement only grows.
+Yet his eyes glide about the room less, and linger longer on me.
 More importantly, they linger on the emptiness past my shoulder.
-“W-would knowing it give you power over me?”
+“Is it your custom to ask the names of everyone you meet when you have come so close?”
+He gathers himself for a testing quip.
+“Or would knowing my name grant you some hidden power over me?”

 “Only if you misunderstand it,” I say, with a light laugh.
 “And such dire misunderstanding that would betoken!
 Surely you must know what it means to claim your own name.
 No,” I shake my head, causing certain other features to shake as well, “if you know my name, that gives me power over you.
 If I know yours, the reverse.”
 I smile wryly.
 “And you already know mine.
 So slants our balance until you tell me yours.”